Assam: Congress MP Pradyut Bordoloi's convoy attacked during Panchayat election campaign

 Batdwara MLA Shivamani Bora was also present in the convoy during the attack, which involved five vehicles.

-Following the incident, local police responded to the scene and have initiated an investigation into the incident.
+Following the incident, local police rushed to the spot and initiated an investigation into the incident.
 The attack has heightened tensions during the ongoing Panchayat election campaign in the region.

-Notably, on February 20, 2025, Congress MP Rakibul Hussain and his personal security officers (PSOs) were reportedly attacked by a mob in Assam’s Nagaon district.
+Notably, on February 20, 2025, Congress MP Rakibul Hussain and his personal security officers (PSOs) were attacked by miscreants at Rupohi in Assam’s Nagaon district.

 MP Rakibul Hussain, who represents Assam’s Dhubri constituency in the Lok Sabha, was unhurt, but his two PSOs sustained minor injuries during the attack.